Born: Louise Jane Goode; Also known as Mrs Romer; Mrs Jopling Rowe

 Sector: Retail (Specialised Consumer Services)

-Louise Jopling had a long career as an artist between the late 1860s and early 1900s.
-Born the daughter of a railway contractor, she trained as an artist in her early 20s while living in Paris with her first husband.
+The artist Louise Jopling had a long career, spanning five decades from the late 1860s to the early 1900s.
+Born the daughter of a railway contractor, she began her training in her early 20s, when she was living in Paris with her first husband.
 She went on to exhibit her work at the Royal Academy and the Grosvenor Gallery, alongside still-renowned painters including James McNeill Whistler and the pre-Raphaelite Boys Club.
 But don’t feel bad if you have never heard of her.
 Only a handful of British museums and galleries hold her work.
-She is not represented in the collections of the Tate or the National Gallery and despite the fact that she specialised in portraits, the National Portrait Gallery has just one of her sketches.
+The Tate made an acquisition only in May 2024.
+Despite the fact that she specialised in portraits, the National Portrait Gallery has just one of her sketches.
 Because she was painted by two celebrated male artists, Whistler and John Everett Millais, you are more likely to have seen a portrait of her than one by her.

 Manchester Art Gallery

-In 1886, Louise sold the house she had shared with her husband to move somewhere smaller in South Kensington but she made sure that her new home also had a studio large enough for her to continue teaching.
+In 1886, Louise sold the house she had shared with her husband to move somewhere smaller in South Kensington but she made sure that her new home had a studio large enough for her to continue teaching.
 As interest grew in ‘Mrs Jopling’s School of Art’, the venture became more formal.
 She developed a more complete curriculum, including tuition in watercolours, black and white illustration and sculpture.
 She took an extra studio in nearby Clareville Grove and recruited other teachers to tutor up to thirty students.
-In 1888 the day-to-day running of the school transferred from her sister to a formally-appointed director.
-She was one of the first people to be interviewed by Henrietta Müller when she started the Women’s Penny Paper that same year she wrote a good chunk of the article on the art school, commenting: ‘Mrs Jopling-Rowe, apart from her own artistic career, is doing excellent work at her school in teaching women-students to work in earnest.’
+At first her sister helped her with the day-to-day running but in 1888 a formally-appointed director took over.
+Louise was one of the first people to be interviewed by Henrietta Müller when she launched her Women’s Penny Paper that same year.
+Müller devoted a good chunk of the article to the art school, commenting: ‘Mrs Jopling-Rowe, apart from her own artistic career, is doing excellent work at her school in teaching women-students to work in earnest.’

 Louise’s decision to start this commercial enterprise coincided with her playing a more active part in the suffrage movement.
-She had married Frank Romer, in 1860 when she was just seventeen and only later discovered the extent of his inability to resist gambling.
-They separated in 1871 and it was then that she started to see how disadvantaged married women were by the legal system..
+Her first marriage, to Frank Romer, had ended in a separation in 1871 after 11 years, mainly as a result of his gambling habit.
+This was when she started to see how disadvantaged married women were by the legal system..
 One of the female figures she painted that year was Vashti, a queen of Persia ‘who always had a great attraction for me, as the originator and victim of “Women’s Rights.”’
 She signed a letter supporting women’s suffrage as early as 1884 and was clearly very well aware of the challenges facing women wanting to be professional artists.

 carbon print, 1890 or before.
 NPG Ax8712